-- Completing the Advanced Diploma of Ministry (or Theology) from CLTC or another accredited institution along with sufficient ministry experience.
-Advanced Diploma graduates who attain a B+ average are invited to complete an internship year and then continue to BTh studies.
-Those who completed their diploma studies previously may be admitted with a B average but need to demonstrate adequate English and academic ability in the application process. - Completing the Diploma of Christian Studies (one year) from CLTC with a B+ average plus significant other previous diploma level studies and ministry experience.
+1.Completing the Advanced Diploma of Ministry (or Theology) from CLTC or another accredited institution along with sufficient ministry experience.
+Advanced Diploma graduates who attain a B+ average.
+Those who completed their diploma studies previously may be admitted with a B average but need to demonstrate adequate English and academic ability in the application process.

+- 2. Completing the Advanced Diploma of Community Transformation with a B+ average.
+The plan is to offer a Bachelor of Community Transformation in the next five years.
+In the meantime those completing the Advanced Diploma of Community Transformation may complete a modified Bachelor of Theology program.
+Students must complete all the Bible and theology courses plus Theology 1 and Theology 2 from the Advanced Diploma.
+Where electives are available they are to development courses rather than pastoral courses. - 3.
+Completing the Diploma of Christian Studies (one year) from CLTC with a B+ average plus significant other previous diploma level studies and ministry experience.
 The selection Committee will evaluate the amount and relevance of previous academic study and ministry experience.
 Additional requirements may be given prior to entry.